clux/modul8/Readme.md

 should be relative and not pull in anything outside that folder.
 As an example, a same-origin include of shared::defs should be done with a **./** prefix:  `require('./defs')`.

-A typical dependency tree output will look like this.
+The dependency analyzer will typically output something like this if configured

     app::app
     ├──┬app::controllers/user